omkar-shelke25/ckad-killercoda/Ingress-Route-api-video/finish.md

 # 🎉 Ingress Config Complete!

-You created one Ingress for host **app.example.com** that routes by path:
+You created one Ingress for host **streams.local** that routes by path:

 - `/api` → `api-service:80`
 - `/video` → `video-service:80`